FocalPaint/spectralSolver/README.md

 python3 -m pip install matplotlib
 ```

-edit settings.py to adjust colorspace and paramaters (if necessary)
+edit settings.py to adjust colorspace and parameters (if necessary).
+The default is sRGB and 8 spectral channels.
+Look in tools.py to see how you can convert to/from and mix pigment colors in log.

 run the solver